 We want to see a world where everyone, everywhere, has someone to turn to in support of their mental health.
 This is at the heart of our advocacy work.

-To do this we initiate and coordinate collaborative advocacy efforts for progressive change in global and national public policy, and to increase domestic and international finance, and the effectiveness of it’s spending, so that quality mental health systems are accessible by all.
+To do this we initiate, coordinate and unite collaborative advocacy efforts that will deliver change in both global and national public policy on mental health, to increase domestic and international finance - and the effectiveness of its spending - and to protect human rights so that quality mental health systems are accessible by all.

-Awareness is growing of the gaps in funding, policy and political support for mental health around the world, but far more needs to be done.
+Awareness of the gaps in funding, policy and political support for mental health around the world is growing.
+Much more needs to be done to fill these gaps.